 Although the beneficial bacteria of Kefir do not get directly transmitted to the baby through breast milk, the mother’s gut microbiome plays a vital role in the quality of her breast milk.
 Therefore, a healthy mum’s gut is essential for beneficial breastfeeding and is connected to all aspects of a baby’s health and immunity even before delivery.

 Human milk may contain up to 700 different strains of bacteria, including probiotic strains such as Lactobacillus, Streptococcus, Staphylococcus, and Bifidobacterium.
 So, as we said, although, although Kefir’s probiotics do not get directly transmitted to the baby, the mother’s gut microbiome plays an important role in transmitting through her breast milk all bacteria the baby needs to build its own healthy bacterial population of the guts.

-Bifidobacteria contained in Kefir are amongst the typical inhabitants of the human intestinal tract throughout the entire life.
-They are also the predominant microorganisms in the gut of breast-fed babies.
-It has been confirmed that breast-fed babies are considerably less prone to diarrhea and other gastrointestinal problems than infants that don’t get breast milk.
+Bifidobacteria contained in Kefir are among the typical inhabitants of the human intestinal tract throughout their entire life.
+They are also the predominant microorganisms in the gut of breastfed babies.
+It has been confirmed that breastfed babies are considerably less prone to diarrhea and other gastrointestinal problems than infants that don’t get breast milk.

 Here are the main benefits of Kefir to breastfeeding mums:

 - Kefir improves the absorption in the intestines of various nutrients, vitamins, and minerals.

 - Kefir replenishes the calcium reserves of mum’s body.
 Kefir contains large amounts of calcium, and the body of a newborn requires significant amounts of calcium and mineral salts for the growth and maturation of its muscular system and skeleton.